 When you have medical treatment at government, restructured or community hospitals, government outpatient dispensaries or polyclinics, please remember to produce your e-CSC, CSC or PS card.
-This will help the healthcare institutions process your bills and you will also enjoy the benefits of not having to pay for your treatment upfront.
+This will help the healthcare institutions process your bills and you will also enjoy the convenience of not having to pay for your treatment upfront.
+Your co-payment share (if any) of the bills will be subsequently deducted from your monthly pension (if any) or via Interbank GIRO through your designated bank account.